 How Much Do Wolf Pup Campers Cost?

-Wolf Pup campers range from $15,000 to $38,000.
-The price depends greatly on the year, model, and upgrades.
-It also should come as no surprise that it’s much more expensive to purchase an RV in some regions.
+New Wolf Pup campers range from $21,000 to $45,000.
+The price depends greatly on the year, model, and features the camper was built with.
+It also should come as no surprise that purchasing an RV in some regions is much more expensive.
 Depending on where you are, you could pay more or less for your Wolf Pup camper.

 Pro Tip: You can save some serious cash by driving to the dealer that offers the best deal.
 Get more buying advice here: How to Buy an Awesome RV Without Breaking the Bank